What's new in version 1910 of Configuration Manager current branch

 You can now use Deployed as an update filter for your automatic deployment rules (ADRs).
 This filter helps identify new updates that might need to be deployed to your pilot or test collections.

 For more information, see Automatically deploy software updates.

 The Office 365 ProPlus Pilot and Health Dashboard helps you plan, pilot, and deploy Office 365 ProPlus.
 The dashboard provides health insights for devices with Office 365 ProPlus to help identify possible issues that might affect your deployment plans.
 The Office 365 ProPlus Pilot and Health Dashboard provides a recommendation for pilot devices based on add-in inventory.

 For more information, see Office 365 ProPlus pilot and health dashboard.

 Configuration Manager now provides the following management capabilities for BitLocker Drive Encryption:

-- Administration and monitoring website for key recovery
+- Use an administration and monitoring website for key recovery.

 For more information, see Plan for BitLocker management.

 View active consoles and message administrators through Console Connections

 We've made the following improvements to Console Connections: